technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 06/Lab06.md

 4. Open and close the file **Trey Research - VPN Technical Overview.docx** (which you uploaded to
     OneDrive) to get it in your Most Recently Used (MRU) file list.

+### Task 2: Access Copilot and Start a Conversation